 Abolition of Sati

-The Regulation of 1829- Regulation XVII, A.D 1829 of the Bengal Code, as applicable for Bengal province, later was simply modified and applicable to Madras and Bombay Presidencies in 1830.
+The Regulation of 1829- Regulation XVII, A.D 1829 of the Bengal Code, as applicable to Bengal province, later was simply modified and applicable to Madras and Bombay Presidencies in 1830.

 Preventing Female Infanticide